She Loves Biscotti

 Homemade pudding from scratch begins by combining the dry and the wet ingredients.

 Eventually, you will get a mixture that resembles and smells like chocolate milk.
-Now it’s time to turn on the heat… but just a little bit!
+Now, it’s time to turn on the heat.

 An overhead shot showing the thickened consistency of chocolate pudding.

-Over medium to medium-low heat, whisk the mixture for at least 7 minutes or until the mixture begins to thicken and is barely simmering.
+Over medium to medium-low heat, whisk the mixture for at least 7 minutes or until it begins to thicken and is barely simmering.
 You will notice a lot of steam.
-We do not want a rolling boil…just a little simmer.
+We do not want a rolling boil…just a slight simmer.
 Stir for 1-2 more minutes and then lower the heat to low.

 The process of the eggs being tempered with the hot chocolate mixture is being shown.

-Increase the heat to medium-low and whisk for another 2-3 minutes or until the mixture thickens a little bit more.
+Increase the heat to medium-low and whisk continuously for another 2-3 minutes or until the mixture thickens and begins to achieve the correct pudding consistency.

 At this point, remove the saucepan from the heat and immediately add 2 ounces of chopped chocolate, 1 teaspoon of butter, ½ teaspoon of vanilla, and ¼ teaspoon of salt and combine.

-Please note that at the end of this process, if you notice that you do have small clumps, feel free to run the mixture through a fine-mesh strainer.
+Please note that if you notice that you do have small clumps at the end of this process, feel free to run the mixture through a fine-mesh strainer.

 Cellophane is placed directly on the surface of the chocolate pudding.